 Espoo, Finland, February 2016.
 It’s a dark and snowy morning outside the Hagalund pool in Espoo, Finland.
 A large man with pale skin walks along the large glass wall by the short side of the pool.
 He’s carrying a black mesh bag containing swimming stuff.
 The tall man drops his bag and starts to warm up.
-After a few minutes, he puts on a blue swimming cap and a pair of swimming glasses with reflective lenses before breaking the blue water surface, rendering the warmth of his bed a distant memory in his explosive body.
+After a few minutes, he puts on a blue swimming cap and a pair of swimming glasses with reflective lenses before breaking the blue water’s surface, rendering the warmth of his bed a distant memory in his explosive body.
 The tall man is unique in a number of ways.
-He received worldwide praise when he, as one of the first Finnish athletes to do so, came out as gay just before the Olympic flame was about to by lit in Sochi in Russia.
-He is also the tallest elite swimmer in the world with his 6’10’’.
+He received worldwide praise when he came out as gay (one of the first Finnish athletes to do so) just before the Olympic flame was about to be lit in Sochi in Russia.
+He is also the tallest elite swimmer in the world at 6’10’’.

-When he was young, Ari-Pekka Liukkonen tried to play volleyball like his father, but he started to grow at such a young age that he was unable to retain his motor skills.
-And when he tried orienteering, he suffered from allergic reactions due to the bugs in the forest.
+When he was young, Ari-Pekka Liukkonen tried to play volleyball like his father, but he grew so quickly at such a young age that he was unable to retain his motor skills.
+When he tried orienteering, he suffered from allergic reactions to the bugs in the forest.
 In swimming, however, Ari-Pekka found a home.
-His tall body was positioned high in the water, which, in combination with his obviously high proportion of fast muscle fibers, meant that he was able to swim fast on the short distances.
-At the age of sixteen, he did 25 seconds on 50 meters freestyle.
+His tall body was positioned high in the water, which, in combination with his obviously high proportion of fast-twitch muscle fibers, meant that he was able to swim fast on the short distances.
+At the age of 16, he did 25 seconds in 50m freestyle.
 Compared to Michael Phelps, who came in fifth at the Olympics when he was the same age, he was still an amateur.
-But Ari-Pekka slowly but surely developed so that in 2014, he was able to put on his tuxedo and step into the elite circles after having won a bronze medal at the European championship in 50 meters freestyle with a time of 21.93.
+But Ari-Pekka slowly but surely developed so that in 2014, he put on his tuxedo and stepped into the elite circles after he won a bronze medal at the European championship in 50m freestyle with a time of 21.93.

-Most of Ari-Pekka Liukkonen’s competitors are also uncommonly tall: Brazilian Cesar Cielho is 6’5’’ and American Nathan Adrian is 6’6’’, as is French Florent Manadou and George Bovell from Trinidad.
-Cameron McEvoy, Australia, and Vladimir Morozov, Russia, are among the shortest in this event with their 6’ and 5’11’’ respectively.
+Most of Ari-Pekka Liukkonen’s competitors are also uncommonly tall: Brazilian Cesar Cielo is 6’5’’ and American Nathan Adrian is 6’6’’, as is Frenchman Florent Manaudou and George Bovell from Trinidad.
+Cameron McEvoy, Australia, and Vladimir Morozov, Russia, are among the shortest in this event at 6’ and 5’11’’ respectively.

 These days, Swedes tend to be tall, but this wasn’t always the case.
 At the beginning of the nineteenth century, the average height in Sweden dropped drastically as the result of a poor diet.
-But thanks to an increased material standard during the twentieth century, we started soaring again.
-This development is demonstrated by the average height of conscripts to the military having increased from 5’6’’ in 1850 to 5’11’’ in 2004.
+But thanks to an increased material standard during the twentieth century, Swedes started soaring again.
+This development is demonstrated by an increase in average height of military recruits from 5’6’’ in 1850 to 5’11’’ in 2004.

-Otherwise, you find the tallest people on the planet around the mountain range of the Dinaric Alps.
-This is located in south-eastern Europe and extends from Slovenia in the north-west via Croatia, Bosnia and Herzegovina, Montenegro and Kosovo to Albania in the south-east.
-Here, the average height is 6’1’’ for men and 5’7’’ for women.
+Otherwise, you find some of the tallest people on the planet around the mountain range of the Dinaric Alps, an area located in southeastern Europe and extending from Slovenia in the northwest via Croatia, Bosnia and Herzegovina, Montenegro and Kosovo to Albania in the southeast.
+There, the average height is 6’1’’ for men and 5’7’’ for women.

-Tall South Slavic athletes
+Tall South Slavic Athletes